uptechteam/ios-cookbook/4-architecture.md

 All views are required to implement `render(props:)` method, which restores state of view from props object.
 This method must always bring view to same state for same props (view state must not depend on previous calls).
-If you implement animations, your view can rely on it's previous state to make a proper transition.
+If you implement animations, your view can rely on its previous state to make a proper transition.
 For example, UITableView's data source may require previous rendered sections array to differentiate between it and current sections and do animated batch updates.

 ```swift
 final class TeamChatView: UIView, NibInstantiatable {